-• The ESC Activation/Malfunction Indicator Light and the ESC OFF Indicator Light come on momentarily each time the ignition switch is turned ON.
+- The ESC Activation/Malfunction Indicator Light and the ESC OFF Indicator Light come on momentarily each time the ignition switch is turned ON. - Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously.

-• Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously.
+ESC OFF

-ESC The ESC OFF Indicator Light indicates the Electronic Stability Control (ESC) is partially off.
+The ESC OFF Indicator Light indicates the Electronic Stability Control (ESC) is partially off or full off.